CompassionIntl/BrokerUI/broker-service/README.md

 # Broker Service

-Broker Service connects BrokerUI to message queue servers.
+Broker Service connects Broker UI to message queue servers.

 You can add as many servers as you need to <code>/adapters</code>.
 Currently, Broker Service only supports ActiveMQ, RabbitMQ, and SQS servers.